KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GitHub-Monitor by fpfuetsch](https://github.com/fpfuetsch/MMM-GitHub-Monitor)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.

 ### [MMM-GitHub-Notifications by ByteExceptionM](https://github.com/ByteExceptionM/MMM-GitHub-Notifications)

 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
-3. No keywords in 'package.json'.
-We would use them as tags on the website.
+3. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 4. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
 5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
 6. Warning: No LICENSE file.